keemabdulla/testAutomation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project purpose is to show common best practices and techniques in Web Test Automation using Selenium Java - Mavan TestNG
+This project's purpose is to showcase common best practices and techniques in Web Test Automation using Selenium Java - Maven TestNG.

 ### Built With